pyrocatnip/UMBC/PSYC 317.md

 - <span style="color: #FDB515; font-weight: bold">Dendrites</span>: Cells that branch out from the cell body in order to recieve signals.
 - <span style="color: #FDB515; font-weight: bold">Axon / Nerve fibers</span>: Long processes that send signals to other neurons.
 - <span style="color: #FDB515; font-weight: bold">Nerve net</span>: A network of a continious, highway-like system connecting neurons together.
-- **Occipital lobe**: The part of the brain where the occipital lobe is.
+- <span style="color: #FDB515; font-weight: bold">Occipital lobe</span>: The part of the brain where the occipital lobe is.
-- **Parietal lobe**: The part of the brain that is responible for perceptions of touch such as pain and pressure.
+- <span style="color: #FDB515; font-weight: bold">Parietal lobe</span>: The part of the brain that is responible for perceptions of touch such as pain and pressure.
-- **Frontal lobe**: The part of the brain responible for recieving signals form all of senses and is responsible for coordinating senses, as well higher cognitive functions such as thinking and problem solving.
+- <span style="color: #FDB515; font-weight: bold">Frontal lobe</span>: The part of the brain responible for recieving signals form all of senses and is responsible for coordinating senses, as well higher cognitive functions such as thinking and problem solving.
-- **Visual cortex**: The part of the brain that is responsible for vision.
+- <span style="color: #FDB515; font-weight: bold">Visual cortex</span>: The part of the brain that is responsible for vision.
-- **Broca's area**: The region of the frontal lobe responsible for the creation of language.
+- <span style="color: #FDB515; font-weight: bold">Broca's area</span>: The region of the frontal lobe responsible for the creation of language.
-- **Sparse coding**: Occurs when a particular object is represented by a pattern of firing of firing only a small group of neurons with the majority of neurons remaining silent.
+- <span style="color: #FDB515; font-weight: bold">Sparse coding</span>: Occurs when a particular object is represented by a pattern of firing of firing only a small group of neurons with the majority of neurons remaining silent.
-- **Localization of function**: Specific functions are performed by specific areas of the brain.
+- <span style="color: #FDB515; font-weight: bold">Localization of function</span>: Specific functions are performed by specific areas of the brain.
-- **Wernicke's aphasia**: A condition caused by a stroke affectin the Wernicke's area.
+- <span style="color: #FDB515; font-weight: bold">Wernicke's aphasia</span>: A condition caused by a stroke affectin the Wernicke's area.
 Causes fluent speech that is incoherent.
-- **Double dissasciation**: Occurs if damage to one area of the brain causes function A to be absent while function b is present, and vice versa.
+- <span style="color: #FDB515; font-weight: bold">Double dissasciation</span>: Occurs if damage to one area of the brain causes function A to be absent while function b is present, and vice versa.
-- **Brain imaging**: Techniques to create a view of brain function.
+- <span style="color: #FDB515; font-weight: bold">Brain imaging</span>: Techniques to create a view of brain function.
-- **Functional magnetic resource imaging (fMRI)**: Uses neuron activity bringing in blood into the brain responsing to the magnetism.
+- <span style="color: #FDB515; font-weight: bold">Functional magnetic resource imaging (fMRI)</span>: Uses neuron activity bringing in blood into the brain responsing to the magnetism.
-- **Voxel**: Small, cube-shaped areas of the brain responsible for percieving things such as images.
+- <span style="color: #FDB515; font-weight: bold">Voxel</span>: Small, cube-shaped areas of the brain responsible for percieving things such as images.
-- **Parahippocampal place area (PPA)**: The part of the brain that is responsible for perception of indoor / outdoor places.
+- <span style="color: #FDB515; font-weight: bold">Parahippocampal place area (PPA)</span>: The part of the brain that is responsible for perception of indoor / outdoor places.
-- **Extrastriate body area (EBA)**: Area of the brain responsible for recongizing people, except for faces.
+- **<span style="color: #FDB515; font-weight: bold">Extrastriate body area (EBA)</span>: Area of the brain responsible for recongizing people, except for faces.
-- **Multidimensional**:
+- <span style="color: #FDB515; font-weight: bold">Multidimensional</span>:

 ### Functions of the Brain
 * <span style="color: #FDB515; font-weight: bold">Cortical equipotentiality</span>: The idea that the brain is operated as an indivisible whole.